HackYourFutureBelgium/React_2025/react2/week1/homework.md

 Try the website here: https://ro6ne.csb.app/

-## Meal Sharing
+## Meal sharing

-Let's not forget to give some attention to the Meal Sharing frontend!
+Let's not forget to give some attention to the meal sharing frontend!
-You have built a ``MealList`` last week.
+You have built a `MealsList` last week.
-Now build the ``Meal`` component so that you can use it in the MealsList and render a nice Meal card for each meal.
-Decide how the Meal card should look like and style it.
+Now build the `Meal` component so that you can use it in the `MealsList` and render a nice card for each meal.
+Decide how the meal card should look like and style it.
 The component should accept a meal object as a prop and render all its relevant details.
-The MealsList should render all the meals in a grid.
+The `MealsList` should render all the meals in a grid.

 <br/>